 7).
 Smart Dogs

 Dobermans are a very intelligent dog.
 Dobermans are the 5th smartest breed and easily trained.
-The Doberman’s characteristics of knowledge, trainability and mettle have made him fit for performing a wide range of parts, from police or military puppy to family defender and companion.
+The Doberman’s characteristics of knowledge, trainability and grit have made him fit for performing a wide range of parts, from police or military puppy to family defender and companion.